 5. Don’t Be Sales-y

-Today, a great marketing campaign educates and leads.
+Today, a great marketing campaign helps their leads.
 It doesn’t badger and harass.
 This holds even truer in manufacturing, where “HEY COME BUY THESE POWDERED METAL COMPONENTS” isn’t a compelling marketing hook for a long sales cycle.

 The emails you send should reflect recent shifts in buyer behavior.
-Your buyers want to be educated about the industry.
+Your buyers want solutions to their problems.
 They want to arm themselves with as much knowledge as possible -- found online -- before they have that first phone call or in-person chat with a sales rep.

 Showing a genuine desire to help and inform your leads will always trump an obnoxious approach.